 We encourage flexible working.
-Our core hours are 2pm–5pm UK time, during which we have a 10–15 minute daily standup call for the whole development team.
-We have few standing meetings for the development team, but we do many smaller video or voice calls for pairing or within project groups.
+Our core hours are 2pm–5pm UK time, during which our development teams have 10–15 minute daily standup calls.
+We have few standing meetings for developers, but we do many smaller video or voice calls for pairing or within teams.

 We always collect user feedback to inform our work.
 We have UX professionals on our team, and we run many surveys and user interviews.

-We organise our work with Kanban.
+We organize our work with Kanban.
 We use GitHub pull requests for each feature with code review to share knowledge and best practices (and catch bugs).
 We test thoroughly with automated unit and acceptance tests, supported by continuous integration (CI).
-We're also fans of linting to minimise bikeshedding (and to catch bugs).
+We're also fans of linting to minimise bike-shedding (and to catch bugs).

 About This Role

 We plan to add two developers to our team, one with a back end focus and one with a more full stack focus.
 Experience with some of Node.js, Kubernetes, MongoDB, PostgreSQL, Redis, Angular and React are desirable.
 Ruby on Rails experience is also a plus, because we have one Rails service from before our integration with ShareLaTeX.